dcnieho/glassesValidator/README.md

 1. Open the Terminal application.
 2. Activate the environment in which you have glassesValidator installed: type and run `conda activate glassesValidator-env`, where `glassesValidator-env` is the name of the environment we created using the above instructions.
 If you use an environment with a different name, replace the name in the command.
 3. Type and run `SYSTEM_VERSION_COMPAT=0 pip install --only-binary=:all: imgui_bundle==1.5.2`
 4. Type and run `pip install glassesValidator --upgrade`.

 ### Running glassesValidator
+If you have followed the above instructions to install glassesValidator, do the following each time you want to run glassesValidator:
+1. Open the Terminal application.
+2. Activate the environment in which you have glassesValidator installed: type and run `conda activate glassesValidator-env`, where `glassesValidator-env` is the name of the environment we created using the above instructions.
+If you use an environment with a different name, replace the name in the command.
+3. Type and run `glassesValidator`.

+## Complete install instructions for Linux
+Installing and running glassesValidator on Linux will involve some use of the terminal.
+In this section we will show you step by step how to install, and then what to do every time you want to run glassesValidator.
+These instructions use Anaconda environments.
+But if you are comfortable using Python `venv`s directly, you can skip the Anaconda parts of these instructions and use `venv`s directly instead.
+### Installing glassesValidator
+1. To acquire and manage Python, install Anaconda by following [these instructions](https://docs.anaconda.com/anaconda/install/linux/).
+2. Once anaconda is installed, open the Terminal application.
+3. We now first need to make an environment with the correct Python version in which we can then install glassesValidator.
+To do so, type `conda create -n glassesValidator-env python=3.11 pip` and run the command. `glassesValidator-env` is the name of the environment you create with this comment.
+4. Activate the environment you have just created: `conda activate glassesValidator-env`.
+5. Now we need to install glassesValidator.
+Do the following in the below order:
+   b.
+Type and run `pip install glassesValidator`.

+### Updating glassesValidator
+If you already have glassesValidator to the latest version, do the following:
+1. Open the Terminal application.
+2. Activate the environment in which you have glassesValidator installed: type and run `conda activate glassesValidator-env`, where `glassesValidator-env` is the name of the environment we created using the above instructions.
+If you use an environment with a different name, replace the name in the command.
+4. Type and run `pip install glassesValidator --upgrade`.

+### Running glassesValidator